 - No such thing as too many boxes

 Beg, borrow, and steal (maybe not steal) as many boxes as you can – starting yesterday.
 Liquor stores and grocery stores often have a lot of boxes and would rather give them away than have an employee waste their time breaking them down.
+If you do get boxes from a grocery store, be sure to check them for pests before bringing them into your home.
 Ask friends and family who frequently shop online to hold boxes aside for you if they can.
 You can always buy boxes, but why buy them if you can get them for free?
 Carefully flatten the boxes without breaking them so that you can store them until you need them.
 Tape them together as you begin packing, and be sure to reinforce the bottoms of the boxes so they don’t break on moving day.

 - Update your address